0x4447/0x4447-product-vpn-contained/README.md

 ## Logs

-We also send logs to CloudWatch to make it easy to see exactly what is going on inside the EC2 Instance without need to log in to the machine itself.
+We also send logs to CloudWatch to make it easy to see exactly what is going on inside the EC2 Instance without the need to log in to the machine itself.
 We exposed the following logs:

 - dmesg
 - docker